The Historic Covered Bridges of Oregon

 Allow the Innkeepers of the Oregon Bed and Breakfast Guild to share local examples of Oregon History then take the road less traveled along Oregon’s Backroads.

 ** Can you guess which covered bridge is featured in the photo?
 Answer at the end of this post.

 Just last week we took a road trip for seek some of the 20 covered bridges in Lane County, a county that has the distinction of possessing more covered bridges than any other county west of the Mississippi.
 Seventeen of these bridges are listed in the National Register of Historic Places.

 We started our journey in Eugene, Oregon and headed east on Hwy 58, finding 6 along this road.
-You could easily do them all in one day using C’est La Vie Bed and Breakfast in Eugene as your home base.
+You could easily do them in one day using an Oregon Bed and Breakfast as your home base.
 Take a couple of days to discover all Lane County has to offer.

 Discover Oregon History

 The Innkeepers of the Oregon Bed and Breakfast Guild invite you to explore our historic destinations.
 The heyday of covered bridge building in Oregon occurred between 1905 and 1925 when there were an estimated 450 covered bridges in the state.
 By 1977, this number had dwindled to 56.
 All but one of these historic bridges can be found west of the Cascade Range.
 The Rock O’ The Range, Covered Bridge is just north of Bend.
 The others can be found in the Willamette Valley and west toward the Oregon Coast near many inns of the Oregon Bed and Breakfast Guild.
 Plan our next authentic adventure along the backroads of Oregon.

 Oregon Bed and Breakfast Guild is ready to share Oregon with you: it’s environment, culture, and heritage.
 Combine gracious hospitality with ambiance at an inspected and approved Oregon Bed and Breakfast Guild member Inn.